 - Tax refunds(1).
 Tax refunds including, refunds for tax credits are missing.
-One specific example is approximately $60 million in tax refund claims found hidden in boxes, in late 2008, and paid in late 2008 and early 2009.
-An examination of Chaparral Energy's SEC filings reveal Chaparral reported receiving more than $27 million in tax refunds, during this period.
-Chaparral Energy, does not appear?
+One specific example is approximately $60 million in tax refund claims found hidden in boxes in late 2008 and paid in late 2008 and early 2009.
+An examination of Chaparral Energy's SEC filings reveals Chaparral reported receiving more than $27 million in tax refunds during this period.
+Chaparral Energy does not appear in Openbooks?

 - Tax credits

-- Missing tax credits includes - Small Business Venture and Rural Small Business Venture; used to claim refunds and/or avoid paying gross production taxes, bank privilege taxes and insurance premium taxes.
+- Missing tax credits include - Small Business Venture and Rural Small Business Venture; used to claim refunds and avoid paying gross production taxes, bank privilege taxes, and insurance premium taxes View.
 This obviously involves large amounts.

 Both substituting incorrect information, and holding back reporting, prevents the public from seeing how the money was used, who received the money and when the money was handed out.
-Case in point all information need to report 2007 tax credits on Openbooks was filed with OTC by Jan 31, 2008.
-Of the total now found on Openbooks - 10% appeared in Jan 2009, 42% October 2009 and 48% not until just recently.
-We know that does not include tax credits used for refunds - gross production, bank privilege and insurance premiums.
+Case in point all information need to report 2007 tax credits on Openbooks was filed with OTC by January 31, 2008.
+Of the total now found on Openbooks - 10% appeared in Jan 2009, 42% October 2009, and 48% not until just recently.
+We know that does not include tax credits used for refunds - gross production, bank privilege, and insurance premiums View.

-It didn't stop there, key features like providing totals were disable in the tax credit section of Openbooks.
-Forcing any interested in knowing the totals to manually visit, and calculated 25 line items on 668 pages, to derive totals.
+It didn't stop there; key features like providing totals were disabled in the tax credit section of Openbooks.
+Forcing any interested in knowing the totals to visit manually, and calculated 25 line items on 668 pages, to derive totals.

-Requirements are to report information on investments, and tax credits given investors, for the year the investments were made.
-Reporting requirements are the equivalent of an employer's W-2 and 1099's; and reported to the Tax Commission using seperate forms, to reported by January 31, and posted on Openbooks by November 1, the year after investments were made.
-Note: there is a second form required by April 30, that includes additional information.
+Requirements are to report information on investments and tax credits taken by investors for the year the investments were made.
+Reporting requirements are the equivalent of an employer's W-2 and 1099's; and reported to the Tax Commission using separate forms, to reported by January 31, and posted on Openbooks by November 1, the year after investments were made.
+Note: there is a second form required by April 30 that includes additional information.

-Instead of reporting the above as required, tax credits are reported as used, by user, amount, and year, which is significantly different and prevents the public from learning who recieved how much, for which investments.
+Instead of reporting the above as required, tax credits are reported as used, user, amount, and year, which is significantly different and prevents the public from learning who received how much, for which investments.

-Factoring in the incorrect information is being reported, the following table demonstrates how tax credit usage reporting is held back, for at least two years as seen with 2007 tax credits.
-There is no reason to assume all has been reported, now.
+Factoring in the incorrect information is being reported; the following table demonstrates how tax credit usage reporting was held back for at least two years, as seen with 2007 tax credits.
+There is no reason to assume all has been reported now.
 Totals projected are based on extrapolating 2008, using the 2007 model, and 2009 using an average of the 2007 and 2008 models, which results in a more conservative total.